 Mr Alli had made a declaration in a sworn statement dated 2 October 2014, stating that the SANRAL board had passed a resolution in 2004 to declare sections of the N1 and N2 in the Western Cape as toll roads.
 However, Mr Alli could not produce minutes of the board meeting to prove that the any such resolution was taken prior to the 2008 gazetting of the roads as toll roads.

 Effectively Mr Alli – who was negotiating a Public Private Partnership tolling concession deal with a construction consortium – had taken the responsibility upon himself to declare the roads as toll roads, in contravention of section 12 (2A) of the SANRAL Act.
-While Mr Alli is a member of the SANRAL Board, he does not have voting rights nor the required authority, and was obliged to obtain a formal board resolution and then authorisation by the Minister of Transport, before turning a national road into a commercial business opportunity.
+While Mr Alli is a supporter of the SANRAL Board, he does not have voting rights nor the required authority, and was obliged to obtain a formal board resolution and then authorisation by the Minister of Transport, before turning a national road into a commercial business opportunity.

 The Minister of Transport (at the time Minister Jeff Radebe) signed off on the declaration without evidently applying his mind or being aware that the SANRAL Board had not exercised its fiduciary duty to pass a resolution.
 The Minister of Transport is the sole shareholder of SANRAL and appoints a board of directors who must govern the State Owned Entity in the public interest and in keeping with the values and principles of good governance, as specified in Section 195 of the Constitution.